The Supreme Court finally handed Trump a travel ban victory

 Consider this: A CBS News poll conducted in late April showed that 53% opposed "temporarily preventing people entering the U.S. from some majority Muslim countries."
 But, among self-identified Republicans almost three in four (72%) supported the ban.

 This decision will be cheered by Trump's base.
-Trump himself will undoubtedly tout it as vindication for what he has insisted all along: That he has the power to institute this sort of ban.
-(He hasn't tweeted about it as of 11:30 am ET.)
+Trump himself will undoubtedly tout it as vindication for what he has insisted all along: That he has the power to institute this sort of ban. ("Today's unanimous Supreme Court decision is a clear victory for our national security," Trump said in a statement Monday afternoon.
+"It allows the travel suspension for the six terror-prone countries and the refugee suspension to become largely effective.")
 Congressional Republicans, forever nervous about Trump's political prospects vis a vis their own, will breathe the slightest sigh of relief.

 By the fall, this victory could look like a false positive.
 But, today it is a positive.
 And it looks a whole hell of a lot like an oasis for Trump in the political desert he has been trudging through of late.